 I originally wrote this last year, as a book review on Goodreads.com.
 This book is one that I cannot stop going back to.
 The details, the heartbreak, and the determination of the police officers, even after all these years, to try and solve the case.
 This is a cold case, over 50 years cold.
-This little unnamed boy deserves a name, and some closure.
+This little-unnamed boy deserves a name and some closure.
 The person or persons responsible should have their names known.
 I have been slowly working on trying to get more information on this case.
 I recently ran across another book on this case, and I am hoping to sit down and dive into it soon.
 I want to see this case closed, and the police officers who have worked so hard deserve to see this case closed.

 This book was a hard read.
-I love true crime and the many facets of what can make a person tick, but this story… this was enough to keep me awake nights.
+I love real crime and the many facets of what can make a person tick, but this story… this was enough to keep me awake nights.
 I don’t often cry while reading or watching a movie, but this book had me in tears more than once.
 I found myself asking questions throughout this entire read.. how could anyone do this to a child?
-Who could not claim the young boy and give him his full identity back.
+Who could not claim the young boy and give him his full identity back?
 I found myself wishing that they could have done more, even though they did everything they could and then some.
 While this case is still open, given the length of time, its entirely possible that this case will never be solved, and that makes it even worse.
 As a mother, I can’t imagine how any parent could not come forward and claim their little child.
 I hope that this case will continue and that maybe with the leaps and bounds that forensic science has taken, that this little boy will be identified.
 Even if the person who caused the injuries or placed him where he would be found is gone, knowing the full story and getting a conclusion to the story would help complete the thousands of hours of work that the original officers and medical examiner put into trying to find the answer.
-Closure will never fully happen, but a completion and explanation will go a long way to helping a community and police department close the case of the young child who became the “Boy In The Box.”
+The closure will never entirely happen, but completion and explanation will go a long way to helping a community and police department close the case of the young child who has become the “Boy In The Box.”